Skip to main content

 Care Guide

-Plant in partial to full shade in consistently moist to waterlogged, humus-rich soil with a pH of 5.5–7.0.
-Space 10–12 inches (25–30 cm) apart.
-Ideal for stream margins, bog gardens, rain garden overflow zones, and beneath moisture-loving trees such as Alnus and Salix.
-Water consistently — do not allow the root zone to dry.
-No fertilisation needed in organically rich soil.
-The tussock habit develops fully within 2–3 years from a small plug.
+Plant in partial to full shade in consistently moist to waterlogged humus-rich soil at pH 5.5-7.0, with spacing of 10-12 inches (25-30 cm) apart for a continuous wet-shade groundcover or 18-24 inches (45-60 cm) apart for individual tussocks.
+The species suits stream margins, bog gardens, rain garden overflow zones, and plantings beneath moisture-loving trees such as Alnus and Salix.
+Watering is consistent throughout the growing season because the root zone should not dry.
+Fertilization is unnecessary in organically rich soil, and the tussock habit develops fully within 2-3 years from a small plug, with the mature tussock holding its compact form indefinitely.

 Pruning

-Cut back dead foliage to 2–3 inches (5–8 cm) above the tussock crown in late winter before new growth emerges.
-Comb out any remaining dead leaves by hand.
-No other pruning is required.
+Cut back dead foliage to 2-3 inches (5-8 cm) above the tussock crown in late winter (February through March) before new growth emerges.
+Remaining dead leaves are combed out by hand.
+No other pruning is needed.

 Pruning Schedule